liangzifei/MRH-Net/README.md

 # Testing
 # Prepare your own data
 ### (In our work, the testing alreay conducted on shiever mouse brain, while training on healthy mouse brains.
 This verified the MRH_net generalise to other data.
 Additionally, all test subjects in our work is not from training group).
 One example result as following:
+### training on health, testing on both health and shiever strain.

 ![](https://github.com/liangzifei/MRH_net_submit/blob/main/image/Myelin.jpg)

 - In training data preparison(MRH_trainingG.m), please replace the training analyze images by your own dMRI data.